Economy of Turkey: Minerals

 In 2019, the country was the world's 2nd largest producer of chromium; the largest producer of boron; 6th largest producer of antimony; 9th largest producer of lead; 13th largest producer of iron ore; 11th largest producer of molybdenum; 4th largest producer of gypsum; 15th largest producer of graphite; in addition to being the 11th largest producer of salt.

 As a gold producer Turkey is currently ranked 22nd globally.
 Hosting some of the largest gold deposits on the European continent it is currently Europe's largest gold producer, producing 42 tonnes of gold in 2020.
 World class deposits include Kisladag Mine 17Moz and Copler 10Moz.

-Environment

-Almost all "post-COVID" stimulus was detrimental to the environment, with Russia being the only worse country.
-In the 21st century, Turkey's fossil fuel subsidies are around 0.2% of GDP, including at least US$14 billion (US$169 per person) between January 2020 and September 2021.
-Data on finance for fossil fuels by state-owned banks and export credit agencies is not public.

-As of 2023 fossil gas is subsidized more than electricity - equalizing the subsidies would benefit the environment.

-Employment
+Employment and labor

-The minimum wage in Turkey is ₺ 22,104 (US$ 630.36) as of January 1, 2025.
+The minimum wage in Turkey is ₺ 28,075 (US$ 652.41) as of 1 January 2025.
+In 2022 the daily median income was US$19.94 (PPP).

 TurkStat estimated unemployment at 9.4% in 2023.
 The province with the highest unemployment rate was Hakkari at 23.3% and the province with the lowest unemployment rate was Sinop at 4.8%.

 In 2021, trade unions complained that according to TurkStat data the unemployment rate was falling, whereas the data provided by the government's Employment Agency (İŞKUR) showed that it was rising.
 Environmentalists argue that some actions to improve the environment would also benefit the economy.
 For example, investing in wind power in Turkey and solar power in Turkey would create jobs and is competitive with fossil fuels.